eayvali/Integrating-Rigid-Body-Rotations/README.md

 ![Rotation matrix determinant drift](./figs/determinant_drift.png)

 **Computation Time**
-Here's the average time it takes to run each integration using Δt=0.1s for 10000s :
+The average time to run each integration using Δt=0.1s for 10000s :

 RK4 nonunit quaternion integration:
 Elapsed time is 121.762818 seconds.